Homers Seeing-Eye Dog

 while he unlocked his bladder and stream

 of dopey wake-up jokes.
-The one

 about the wine-dark pee I hated instantly.